OpenOCL/openocl.github.io/model-predictive-control.md

 Due to this strict demand on the computational efficiency, linear system models, and quadratic cost models are preferred, but there is ongoing research on realizing predictive controllers with non-linear models.

+A closely related project to *OpenOCL* is the [acados](https://github.com/acados/acados) project which implements fast solvers for embedded optimization and model predictive control.